Federal Reserve’s attention to climate risk draws ire from Republicans

 But those shifting winds also put Powell in a difficult spot.
 The Fed avoids politics at all costs, staking much of its authority on its independence from Capitol Hill and the White House.

 “They try so hard to stay out of politics, but they always operate in a political context,” said Claudia Sahm, a former Fed economist and now a fellow at the Jain Family Institute, on the Fed’s attention to climate risk.
-“That’s just DC.”
+“That’s just D.C.”

 Politics may not influence the Fed’s decisions or policymaking, but it does shape how central bankers talk about their work in public, Sahm said.